anthonymaltsev/network_dismantling/README.md

 ## Code

+Code to benchmark each different centrality measure that we studied and the GND algorithm can be found in the `dismantling_code` folder.

+The code relies on the following libraries:
+ * numpy
+ * networkx
+ * scipy

-Code to benchmark each different centrality measure that we studied and the GND algorithm can be found in the `Centrality_Benchmarking.ipynb` notebook.
-To run each benchmarking function, first define a heuristics dictionary which specifies which centrality measures you want to benchmark.
+The `Centrality_Benchmarking.ipynb` notebook contains code to benchmark different algorithms.
+To run each benchmarking function, first define a list of graphs on which you want to benchmark, and define a heuristics dictionary which specifies which centrality measures you want to benchmark.

-The notebook `Experimentation.ipynb` is included with code for each centrality measure and helper functions to help visualize each measure.
+The notebook `Experimentation.ipynb` is with some starter code to explore and visualize different dismantling algorithms.

 Results for each algorithm and graph type and size can be found in the 3 different results csvs.